-With Bitcoin (BTC) becoming a trillion-dollar asset class and still rising in 2021, more people have become interested in learning how to mine the cryptocurrency.
+With Bitcoin (BTC) becoming a trillion-dollar asset class and still rising in 2022, more people have become interested in learning how to mine cryptocurrency.

 Why Bitcoin Mining Exists